Efficient Adaptive Federated Optimization

-In Appendix~\ref{usefulnessofclientsideadaptivity}, we have provided two localized examples of how heavy-tailed gradient noise can destabilize distributed training.
-In this subsection, we prove that this is an instantiation of a more general phenomenon in which federated learning with a $\mu$-strongly convex global objective collapses to an analogous failure mode.
-We begin by motivating a precise definition of heavy-tailed noise of a singular client has not previously been established within the literature.
+So far, we have examined toy problems in which heavy-tailed gradient noise is guaranteed to destabilize distributed training in expectation.
+We now prove that this is an instantiation of a more general phenomenon in federated learning where a family of online $\mu$-strongly convex global objectives collapses to the identical failure mode.
+To our knowledge, this provable limitation of distributed training resultant from the heavy-tailed noise of a singular client has not previously been established within the literature.
 The proofs of all results are given in the appendix.